-- 1- Va and VIIIa factors are digested by protein C, a protease that is switched on by the action of thrombin which has dual function: - a- It catalyzes the formation of fibrin - b- it initiates the deactivation of the clotting cascade. - 2- Specific Inhibitors of clotting factors are crucial in terminating blood clotting as: - a- Tissue factor pathway inhibitor (TFPI), inhibits the complex of TF- VIIa Xa. - b- Anti-thrombin-III, another inhibitor which is inactivates thrombin, its inhibitory action is enhanced by negatively charged heparin.
+1- Va and VIIIa factors are digested by protein C, a protease that is switched on by the action of thrombin which has dual function:

+- 2- Specific Inhibitors of clotting factors are crucial in terminating blood clotting as: - a- Tissue factor pathway inhibitor (TFPI), inhibits the complex of TF- VIIa Xa . - b- Anti-thrombin-III, another inhibitor which inactivates thrombin, its inhibitory action is enhanced by negatively charged heparin.